PowerLoom/onchain-consensus/README.md

 The Offchain Consensus system needs the `settings.json` file to be present in the `settings` directory.
 We've provided `settings/settings.example.json` for you to get started.
 Changes are trivial.
 Copy `settings.example.json` to `settings.json` and make the necessary configuration changes.

 #### Configuring settings.json

-There are a lot of configuration in `settings.json` file, most of them are self explanatory but here are the few that are not
+There are a lot of configurations in the `settings.json` file, most of them are self-explanatory but here are the few that are not
-- `consensus_criteria.min_snapshotter_count` is the minimum number of submissions required to achieve consensus at the end of submission window if consensus is not yet achieved
+- `ticker_begin_block` is the block from which you want the `epoch_generator` service to start (starts from the current block if set to 0)
-- `consensus_criteria.percentage` is the percentage of snapshotters submitting the same snapshot to achieve consensus
+- `anchor_chain_rpc.url` is the RPC URL for Prost Chain where the protocol state lives
-- `ticker_begin_block` is the block from which you want epoch detector service to start (starts from current block if set to 0)
+- `anchor_chain_rpc.protcol_state_address` is the Protocol State contract address with which `EpochGenerator` interacts and releases Epochs
-- `epoch.height` is the size of one epoch.
-This can depend on use case and chain in use
+- `anchor_chain_rpc.validator_address` is the EVM account address for the validator this is releasing/finalizing Epochs
-- `epoch.block_time` is the rough block time of current blockchain being used, for example for ETH mainnet you can use `15`
+- `anchor_chain_rpc.validator_private_key` is the validator EVM account address private key

 ## Monitoring and Debugging

-Login to Offchain Consensus Docker container using `docker exec -it <container_id> bash` (use `docker ps` to see running containers) and use the following commands for monitoring and debugging:
+Login to the Offchain Consensus Docker container using `docker exec -it <container_id> bash` (use `docker ps` to see running containers) and use the following commands for monitoring and debugging:

 - To monitor the status of running processes, run `pm2 status`.
 - To see all logs, run `pm2 logs`.
 - To see logs for a specific process, run `pm2 logs <Process Identifier>`.
 - To see only error logs, run `pm2 logs --err`.

-Or you can simply use `docker logs -f offchain-consensus` if you don't want to go inside docker container.
+Or you can simply use `docker logs -f offchain-consensus` if you don't want to go inside the docker container.
 ## Epoch Generation

 An epoch denotes a range of block heights on the data source blockchain, Ethereum mainnet in the case of Uniswap v2.
 This makes it easier to collect state transitions and snapshots of data on equally spaced block height intervals, as well as to support future work on other lightweight anchor proof mechanisms like Merkle proofs, succinct proofs, etc.